CiscoDevNet/terraform-provider-nxos/docs/data-sources/bfd.md

 ### Read-Only

 - `admin_state` (String) The administrative state of the object or policy.
+- `detect_multiplier` (Number) Detection Multiplier.
+This is the desired detection time multiplier for BFD packets on the local system.
 - `echo_interface` (String) Echo Interface to be used for BFD echo frames.
+- `echo_receive_interval` (Number) Echo Rx Interval.
+This is the minimum interval, in ms, between received BFD echo packets that this system is capable of supporting.
 - `hardware_offload` (String) Enable or Disable offloading of BFD sessions to hardware.
 - `id` (String) The distinguished name of the object.
 - `instance_admin_state` (String) The administrative state of the object or policy.
 - `instance_control` (String) The control state.
 - `interfaces` (Attributes Map) List of BFD interfaces.
   - Map key: `interface_id` - Must match first field in the output of `show intf brief`.
 Example: `eth1/1`. (see [below for nested schema](#nestedatt--interfaces))
+- `min_receive_interval` (Number) Required Minimum RX Interval.
+This is the minimum interval, in ms, between received BFD control packets that this system is capable of supporting.
+- `min_transmit_interval` (Number) Desired Minimum TX Interval.
+This is the minimum interval, in ms, that the system would like to use when transmitting BFD control packets.
 - `slow_interval` (Number) Slow timer Interval.
 - `startup_interval` (Number) Startup timer Interval.